-ONE of the most successful organizations in the world does not have billboards or stock options or championship trophies.
+ONE of the most successful organisations in the world does not have billboards or share options or championship trophies.
 It is most successful when no one knows it is even there.
-US Special Operations Forces (SOF) is exactly that organization.
-Over decades of honing its craft, the SOF community has become the go-to organization for many of today’s most challenging missions.
+US Special Operations Forces (SOF) is exactly that organisation.
+Over decades of honing its craft, the SOF community has become the go-to organisation for many of today's most challenging missions.

-So how does a world-leading organization pivot to become an expert in something entirely new?
-How does a large organization of 70,000 people adopt an entirely new strategy?
-In an age of exponential technology, these are questions facing not only SOF but also many other organizations across government and nearly every industry.
+So how does a world-leading organisation pivot to become an expert in something entirely new?
+How does a large organisation of 70,000 people adopt an entirely new strategy?
+In an age of exponential technology, these are questions facing not only SOF but also many other organisations across government and nearly every industry.

 We asked leading thinkers in the SOF community how the military’s elite are tackling the challenge:

 Unrivalled success can sow the seeds of its own demise.
 When competitors cannot keep up, they seek to change the rules of the game.1 Retired Lt.
 Gen. Ken Tovo found a similar situation facing US forces, in which adversaries sought new ways to challenge American power after Desert Storm.

 “[Our adversaries] did what any good adversary would do,” he said.
 “They searched for our weaknesses and invested heavily in asymmetric techniques, hybrid warfare.
 It’s an ability to get right to the heart of a nation’s power, its people.
 And arguably, our adversaries are doing this better than we are.”